jmkng/zenin/README.md

 ### Layers

-When Zenin loads a theme, it layers the theme's styles over either the default light or default dark theme, depending on the theme file's name.
+When Zenin loads a theme, it layers the theme over the default light or default dark theme, depending on the theme file name.
 If the name contains "dark," it will override the default dark theme; otherwise, it will override the default light theme.
 This affords more control over how your theme is presented.

 Create a theme file named `Snowball.css` with these values, and it will layer over the default light theme: